 Annual Compensation Policies.

 Our annual compensation policies reflect our pay-for-performance philosophy.
 We set total annual compensation for our executive officers to be competitive with the market value for comparable positions, taking into account each executive's experience in the position and performance.
 Annual incentive awards are targeted at a level that, when combined with base salaries, is intended to yield total annual compensation that approximates market value.
 As a result, total annual compensation for a position generally should exceed its market value when our financial performance exceeds our applicable annual targets and individual performance contributes to meeting our objectives.
 Total annual compensation generally should be below market value when our financial performance does not meet targets and/or individual performance does not have a favorable impact on our objectives.

 Base Salary.
-Based on the compensation committee's review of the applicable compensation data as discussed above, in February 2011 the committee set base salaries effective March 1, 2011 for all executive officers in relation to the market value for comparable positions.
-Mr. Bunch received a base salary increase of \$55,000; Mr. Navikas received a base salary increase of \$5,813; Mr. Dellinger received a base salary increase of \$15,000; Mr. Alexander received a base salary increase of \$15,000; and Mr. McGarry received a base salary increase of \$30,000.
+Based on the compensation committee's review of the applicable compensation data as discussed above, in February 2012 the committee set base salaries effective March 1, 2012 (prior to promotions and adjustments that occurred throughout the year as discussed below) for all executive officers in relation to the market value for comparable positions.
+Mr. Bunch received a base salary increase of \$150,000; Mr. Navikas received a base salary increase of \$53,000; Mr. Alexander received a base salary increase of \$30,000; and Mr. McGarry and Mr. Sekmakas each received a base salary increase of \$45,000.
+In conjunction with a change in responsibilities and appointment to the Executive Committee, effective September 1, 2012, Mr. McGarry and Mr. Sekmakas each received a base salary increase of \$75,000.